daiarag/OF_G15/README.md

 This is the central workspace where our team collaborates on OpenFOAM simulations and related assignments.

 ## Team Collaboration
-Our team consists of **three members**, and we will be working on separate branches before merging our contributions into the main repository.
+Our team consists of **four members**, and we will be working on separate branches before merging our contributions into the main repository.
 Each member is responsible for:
 - Developing and testing their assigned components in a **personal branch**.
 - Regularly committing updates and documenting changes.
 - Merging tested and finalized contributions into the **main branch** after review.